rkchan77/rkchan77/README.md

-# 💫 About Me:
+# 👤 About Me:

+👋 Hi!
+I'm Ryan Chan.
+I'm a software engineer with expertise in front-end development where I excel in refining visuals and crafting compelling UI/UX experiences.

+### Some facts about me:
-I'm a second-year computer engineering student at the University of Toronto interested in fintech and web3
+🎓 Second-year computer engineering student at the University of Toronto <br />
+🌱 Currently learning cloud computing on AWS <br />
+🎯 Building Side Quests, an app that generates customized tourism itineraries <br />
+💬 Interested in web3, fintech, AI, and startups, but would love to chat about anything! <br />

 # 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/rykchan)